lsandig/Kirstine.jl/docs/src/extend-criterion.md

     The function ``\DesignCriterion`` in the mathematical notation.
     This function should be fast.
     Ideally, it should not allocate new memory.
-  - `gateaux_integrand(c::V, nim_direction, index)`:
+  - `gateaux_integrand(c::U, nim_direction, index)`:
     The integrand of the Gateaux derivative.
     This function should be fast.
     Ideally, it should not allocate new memory.
-  - `gateaux_constants(dc::T, d::DesignMeasure, m::Model, cp::CovariateParameterization, pk::PriorSample, tc::U, na::NormalApproximation)`:
+  - `gateaux_constants(dc::T, d::DesignMeasure, m::Model, cp::CovariateParameterization, pk::PriorSample, trafo::Transformation, na::NormalApproximation)`:
     Compute the value of all expensive expressions in the Gateaux derivative that do not depend on ``\NIMatrix(\DesignMeasureDirection,\Parameter)``
     for every parameter value in the Monte-Carlo sample.